bureau14/qdb-api-php/doc/QdbBlob.md

 ### `string QdbBlob::compareAndSwap ( string $new_content , string $comparand [, int $expiry_time = 0 ] )`

 ###### Description
-Atomically compares the entry with `$comparand` and updates it to `$new_content` if, and only if, they match.
+Atomically compares the blob's content with `$comparand` and updates it to `$new_content` if, and only if, they match.

 ###### Parameters
-- `$new_content`: a string representing the entry’s content to be updated in case of match.
+- `$new_content`: a string representing the blob’s content to be updated in case of match.
-- `$comparand`: a string representing the entry’s content to be compared to.
+- `$comparand`: a string representing the blob’s content to be compared to.

 ###### Returns
-Always returns the original value of the entry.
+Always returns the original value of the blob.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `void QdbBlob::expiresAt ( int $expiry_time )`

 ###### Description
-Sets the expiry time of an existing entry.
-An `$expiry_time` of zero means the entry never expires.
+Sets the expiry time of the blob.
+An `$expiry_time` of zero means the blob never expires.

 ###### Parameters
-- `$expiry_time`: absolute time after which the entry expires, in seconds, relative to epoch.
+- `$expiry_time`: absolute time after which the blob expires, in seconds, relative to epoch.

+###### Returns
+Nothing.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `void QdbBlob::expiresFromNow ( int $time_delta )`

 ###### Description
-Sets the expiry time of an existing entry.
-An `$expiry_time` of zero means the entry expires as soon as possible.
+Sets the expiry time of the blob.
+A `$time_delta` of zero means the blob expires as soon as possible.

 ###### Parameters
-- `$expiry_time`:  time in seconds, relative to the call time, after which the entry expires.
+- `$time_delta`:  time in seconds, relative to the call time, after which the blob expires.

+###### Returns
+Nothing.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `string QdbBlob::get ( )`

 ###### Description
-Retrieves an entry's content.
+Retrieves the blob's content.

 ###### Parameters
 None.

 ###### Returns
-A string representing the entry’s content.
+A string representing the blob’s content.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

-### `void QdbBlob::getAndRemove ( )`
+### `string QdbBlob::getAndRemove ( )`

 ###### Description
-Atomically gets an entry and removes it.
+Atomically gets blob's content and removes it.

 ###### Parameters
 None.

 ###### Returns
-A string representing the entry’s content.
+A string representing the blob’s content.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `string QdbBlob::getAndUpdate ( string $content [, int $expiry_time = 0 ] )`

 ###### Description
-Atomically gets and updates (in this order) the entry.
+Atomically gets and updates (in this order) the blob.

 ###### Parameters
-- `$content`: a string representing the entry’s content to be set.
+- `$content`: a string representing the blob’s content to be set.
-- `$expiry_time`: the absolute expiry time of the entry, in seconds, relative to epoch.
+- `$expiry_time`: the absolute expiry time of the blob, in seconds, relative to epoch.

 ###### Returns
-A string representing the entry’s content, before the update.
+A string representing the blob’s content, before the update.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `int QdbBlob::getExpiryTime ( )`

 ###### Description
-Retrieves the expiry time of an existing entry.
-A value of zero means the entry never expires.
+Retrieves the expiry time of the blob.
+A value of zero means the blob never expires.

 ###### Parameters
 None.

 ###### Returns
-The receive the absolute expiry time, in seconds since epoch.
+The absolute expiry time, in seconds since epoch.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `void QdbBlob::put ( string $content [, int $expiry_time = 0 ])`

 ###### Description
-Adds an entry.
+Sets blob's content but fails if the blob already exists.
+See also `update()`.

 Alias beginning with "qdb" are reserved and cannot be used.

 ###### Parameters
-- `$content`: a string representing the entry’s content to be added.
+- `$content`: a string representing the new blob’s content.
-- `$expiry_time`: the absolute expiry time of the entry, in seconds, relative to epoch
+- `$expiry_time`: the absolute expiry time of the blob, in seconds, relative to epoch

+###### Returns
+Nothing.

 ###### Exceptions
-Throws a `QdbAliasAlreadyExistsException` if the entry already exists.
+- `QdbAliasAlreadyExistsException` if the blob already exists.

 ### `void QdbBlob::remove ( )`

 ###### Description
-Removes an entry.
+Removes the blob.

 ###### Parameters
 None.

+###### Returns
+Nothing.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `bool QdbBlob::removeIf ( string $comparand )`

 ###### Description
-Removes an entry if it matches `$comparand`.
+Removes the blob if it's content matches `$comparand`.

 ###### Parameters
-- `$comparand`: a string representing the entry’s content to be compared to.
+- `$comparand`: a string representing the blob’s content to be compared to.

 ###### Returns
-`true` if the entry was actually removed, `false` if not.
+`true` if the blob was actually removed, `false` if not.

 ###### Exceptions
-Throws a `QdbAliasNotFoundException` if the entry does not exist.
+- `QdbAliasNotFoundException` if the blob does not exist.

 ### `void QdbBlob::update ( string $content [, int $expiry_time = 0 ])`

 ###### Description
-Updates an entry.
+Updates the content of the blob.
 Alias beginning with "qdb" are reserved and cannot be used.
+See also `put()`

 ###### Parameters
-- `$content`: a string representing the entry’s content to be added.
+- `$content`: a string representing the blob’s content to be added.
-- `$expiry_time`: the absolute expiry time of the entry, in seconds, relative to epoch
+- `$expiry_time`: the absolute expiry time of the blob, in seconds, relative to epoch

+###### Returns
+Nothing.